nhhca/git-command-line/README.md

 25. git push origin --delete test  ==>delete remote test branch
 25. git checkout origin/`remote_branch_name` ==>  checkout remote branch

-18. git push origin master  ==>push local master branch to remote after first time, need to connect local branch to remote ,see 32

-## the branch is only to check your daily work

-19. git checkout -b dev   ==> create and switch to dev branch
-20. git branch ==> check all the branch
-21. git checkout `brachName` ==> switch to `brachName` branch
-22. git merge dev  ==>merge the dev to current branch (master)
-22. git merge --no-commit <branchName> ==> merge brachName to current brach

-23. git branch -d dev  ==>delete the dev branch,you’d better delete it after you merge to master

 24. git clone xxx.git "filepath"  ==>specify the filepath where you want to clone
 25. git pull origin <origin branchName>:<local branchName> ==> if local branchName is nil,default to be local current branch
 26. git pull is equal to git fetch + git merge origin branch to current
 27. git merge --no-ff -m "merge with no-ff" dev   ===>merge dev to current branch and forbid "fast forward"mode  add will commit with a new message

 28. git stash  ==>save current branch working space and the work space will be clean,function to create a new branch to fix some bug,and not to commit the workspace work that not finished

 ## branch remote and local